cal-data-eng/cal-data-eng.github.io/sp24faq.md

 --
 ## When is our first class?

-Our first class will be on January 22, 2024. **There will be no class on January 17, as I will be at a conference.**
+Our first class will be on January 22, 2024. **There will be no class on January 17, as Aditya will be at a conference.**

 ## When/where is class?
 Can I attend in person?
 Do I need to attend in person/live?
 Do you allow conflicts?

 Class meets in {{page.course.room}}, **{{page.course.time}}.**
 The class can only physically accommodate 50 students, and we will follow a first-come-first-served policy for in-class attendance.
-Beyond 50 students, we will ask you to instead attend class on Zoom or watch the recording.
+Beyond 50 students, we will ask you to instead watch a recording.

+We plan to have the class simultaneously broadcast on Zoom, but more information on the feasibility of this is based on equipment in class, so will be disclosed on the first day of class.

+Based on prior experience, we expect that in-class attendance will drop enough after the first few lectures so you should be able to comfortably attend class if you choose to.

-Class attendance is optional.
+Lecture attendance is optional.

+Discussion is optional and happens at {{page.course.discussion_time}}.

 We do allow lecture and discussion time conflicts, but **no exam time conflicts**.

-Discussion is optional and happens at {{page.course.discussion_time}}.

 ## When is the final exam?
 The final exam will take place in-person during the regularly scheduled final exam slot on **{{page.course.final_exam_slot}}**.
 There will be **no accommodations for final exam conflicts**.